 Leave when you or a family member is sick

-If you can't work because you're ill or a family member is sick, you need to tell your employer.
-After 3 days they can ask you for a doctor's certificate.
+If you cannot work because you’re ill or a family member is sick, you need to tell your employer.
+After 3 days they can ask you for a doctor’s certificate.

 When you can take sick leave